widget/esphome-components/README.md

 The AXP202 controls power lines and battery/voltage/charging information on the watch.
 The absolute minimum it needs to do for the watch is enable LDO2 at 3.3V to run the backlight.

+The speaker output is configured and can be enabled.
+It is configured to follow the voltage on the LDO3IN pin as that's connected on the PCB, presumably for this reason.

+The button on the crown is available, it will send short presses.
+It's not actually a real button to the ESP32, the AXP202 will listen for press events and raise an interrupt.
+The micro will then emulate that press once it is finished, so there is a delay.

+Despite the crown rotating, it's not actually wired to anything, so cannot be used.

+Sensors can be set for the battery percentage, voltage and current discharge, and the USB voltage.
+There are additionally booleans for the presence of USB and whether charging is occurring.
+Others are possible, see the interrupt section of the datasheet.

 Coulomb counter isn't used, bus current isn't used.